4th-ATechnologies/users.storm4.cloud/README.md

 You are free to use the code for any purpose.
 Common requests we receive from Storm4 users:

 - The ability to theme their specific page
-- A custom widget for their website, wordpress, weebly...
+- A custom widget for their website, wordpress, ...

 These are all possible, if you code it yourself :D - and this codebase serves as a reference implementation.